 Recruiting videos are an important tool for high school athletes who want to wrestle in college.

-College wrestling coaches don’t have the time to see every wrestling recruit in person, and that’s why a highlight video is one of the most important parts of your online resume.
+College wrestling coaches don’t have the time to see every wrestling recruit in person, and that’s why a highlight video is one of the most important parts of your NCSA Recruiting Profile.
 A well-made recruiting video illustrates what a high school wrestling recruit has to offer in just a couple of minutes.